kubekub/kubekub.com/content/blog/managed-istio-on-gke.md

 	curl -s http://${GATEWAY_URL}/productpage | grep -o "<title>.*</title>" && $(MAKE) call-app
 ```

-And we go to one of the most interesting parts of kiali, were traffic can be seen on real time for every microservice, the graph menu:
+And we go to one of the most interesting parts of Kiali, were traffic can be seen on real time for every microservice, the graph menu:

 <table><tr><td>
 <img class="special-img-class" width="99%" src="/img/posts/managed-istio-on-gke/kiali-error-no-display-relations.png">